WestDRI/wgpages/content/annex.md

 ## Installation

 git-annex is open source and is available as a package in Linux, Mac, Windows.
 On my Mac I installed it with `brew install git-annex`.
+On the Alliance clusters git-annex is provided as a module (`module load git-annex`), so no need to install it there.

-Sometimes Git development gets ahead of git-annex, and very occasionally things might behave weirdly (but I never had any loss of data) if you have newer Git and older git-annex.
+For git-annex to function, you also need Git.
+Sometimes Git development gets ahead of git-annex, and very occasionally things might behave weirdly if you have newer Git and older git-annex (but I never had any data lost).
 In such cases you might want to check if a new version of git-annex is available.

-## Workflows
+## Standalone workflows

 ### Adding binary files